sfigg/commercialization-public/manufacture/desktop/prepare-recovery-tools.md

 * **Windows desktop apps**, **drivers**, and **settings** are automatically refreshed when installed as [siloed provisioning packages (SPPs)](siloed-provisioning-packages.md).
 If you install them using another method (for example, in audit mode or from a script), [capture them into a provisioning package so they can be refreshed](deploy-push-button-reset-features.md).
 * **Out of Box Experience customizations**, the **Start Menu**, and **Unattend.xml settings**:
   - In Windows 10, version 1809, you can save a copy of these into [Auto-apply folders](deploy-pbr-features-using-auto-apply.md).
-  - In earlier versions, use extensibility scripts instead to refresh these files.
+  - In earlier versions, use extensibility scripts instead to reset these files.
 * **Drive partitions**: If your device uses a non-standard drive partition layout (for example, a separate data or tools partition), [update the on-board Bare Metal Reset configuration files so that users can create their own recovery media](bare-metal-resetrecovery-enable-your-users-to-create-media-and-to-recover-hard-drive-space.md).

 Universal Windows apps and Universal Windows drivers included in your images are automatically refreshed.